Hello from Miss Morley and Miss Bakutiene.

 Once you have completed the remote learning set for you by your teachers, you might like to complete one of these extra activities:

-- Write a great story with lots of description.
+- Write a great story with lots of adjectives, adverbs, similes and direct speech.

 - Practice your spellings.